Increasing Depth of Neural Networks for Life-long Learning: Experimental evaluation

-We chose commonly used benchmarks for continual learning: \begin{itemize} \item Permuted MNIST \cite{DBLP:journals/corr/KirkpatrickPRVD16} created from original MNIST \cite{LeCun2005TheMD} dataset.
-New tasks are created by applying pixel permutations to MNIST images.
-We used this benchmark with 50 tasks to evaluate long-term knowledge retention. \item Split CIFAR100 \cite{Krizhevsky09learningmultiple} created by splitting CIFAR100 dataset \cite{cifar} into 20 different tasks, 5 classes for each task. \item Tiny ImageNet dataset \cite{Le2015TinyIV} with 20 tasks and 5 classes for each task.
+We chose commonly used benchmarks for continual learning: \begin{itemize} \item Split CIFAR \cite{Krizhevsky09learningmultiple} created by splitting CIFAR100 dataset \cite{cifar} into 20 different tasks, 5 classes for each task. \item Split Tiny ImageNet dataset \cite{Le2015TinyIV} with 20 tasks and 5 classes for each task. \item CORe50 \cite{DBLP:journals/corr/LomonacoM17} is dataset and benchmark created specifically for continual learning.
+In our experiment, we use CORe50 dataset and split it into 10 tasks with 5 classes each. \end{itemize}.